zdannar/resume/resume.md

 * Updated TLS profiles on Elastic load balancers to allow only acceptable cipher sets.

-* Reimplemented Pulsara software and infrastructure on Google Cloud Platform using deployment manager.
+* Rebuilt entire Pulsara software and infrastructure stack on Google Cloud Platform using GCP Deployment Manager.
+This included reworking cloud provisioning into a single source template based provision system.

 * Wrote HIPAA compliant de-identified database extraction process for internal and customer audits.